robipresotto/terraformVapor/Readme.md

 # terraformVapor
-Simples example how to dockerize and terraform locally your vapor app.
+Simple example how to dockerize and terraform locally your vapor app.

 ### Requirements
 - Docker